omnistudy-ai/omnistudy-test/README.md

     npm install
     ```

 ### Note: only the frontend UI is available to run.
-The code for the server needs to run on a Google Cloud VM and is IP-dependent.
+The code for the server needs to run on a Google Cloud VM and is domain name-dependent.
 You can find the code for the server in the `gc-server` folder.
 3. Run the frontend application, at the root of the folder run:
     ```sh
     cd client
     npm start
     ```

-You should now be able to open `localhost:3000` in your browser and see the application running.
+You should now be able to open [localhost:3000](localhost:3000) in your browser and see the application running.
-Alternatively, you can view a live demo of the project at `https://omnistudy-test.web.app/`
+Alternatively, you can view a live demo of the project at [https://omnistudy.io](https://omnistudy.io)